Be careful when handing the tubers, to avoid breaking them off

 Climate - The Parrot Lily thrives in moderate temperatures.
 It grows well in warmer areas like the South if given filtered sun during the warmest times of the day.
 In warmer areas it may go dormant in the summer, and then resprout in the fall.
 In Zones 7 and below, it should be grown in a pot and brought indoors over the winter.
 In warmer zones that are prone to frost, mulch the plant well, and plant it so the tubers are 4-6 inches (10-15 cm) under ground.
 The plant can remain evergreen in mild-winter areas.

-Fertilizing -- During periods of active growth, feed about every 2 months with a general-purpose fertilizer.
+Fertilizing -- During periods of active growth, feed about every 2 months with a general-purpose fertilizer (I use this).

 Bugs to watch for -- Aphids (green ones are hard to see), caterpillars, slugs & snails.